Laboratory 2: designing an standard MUX_8. Single-file VHDL (flat) design [P2] Circuit MUX_8 - plan A: structural |

 Fig. 14.
 Calculate the NMH and NML from these tables. |

 To test the synthesised design, whatever it is from plan A, B or C2, we use the same testbench fixture.
-Even if you have different internal architectures for the UUT (unit under test), the entity definition is always the same, as shown in Fig. 15.
+Even if you have different internal architectures for the UUT (unit under test), the entity definition is always the same, as shown in Fig. 15, and thus the same testbench to apply stumulus can be used again.

 Fig. 15.
 Testbench VHDL schematic fixture. |